topherzee/single-page-nav-magnolia/README.md

 ## Usage ##
 Use these components as is, or simply as a starting point or inspiration for how to accomplish this common task.

-* Link to the files in webresources (And the dependencies listed below) to your pages.
+* Include the files in webresources (And the dependencies listed below) on your pages.
 * Make these component templates available in your page.
 * Add the singlePageNav component to the top of your page.
 * Place a sectionHeader component at the top of each section that you would like a link created to in the navigation.
+* - The nav component will display a link for any component with the type "sectionHeader".

 ### Demo ###
 To see an example page demonstrating these components, open the Pages app in Magnolia AdminCentral and import the file in 'dev/importsSamples'.